epics-modules/modbus/_sources/overview.rst.txt

      - Description
    * - TCP
      - TCP/IP using standard port 502.
+   * - UDP
+     - UDP/IP using standard port 502.
+The use of UDP/IP is not part of the MODBUS
+     - standard but is useful for FPGAs with Ethernet in firmware which may provide
+     - support only for UDP.
+The only difference between TCP and UDP operation is
+     - that when using UDP a missing reply packet is not considered to
+     - be an error until the transaction has been attempted 5 times.
    * - RTU
      - RTU is normally run over serial communication links, i.e. RS-232, RS-422, or RS-485.
 RTU uses an additional CRC for packet checking.
 The